BlaqSmyth/DevOps-project/README.md

 This is our first Local Devops rep
-We're making chnages to the fileo
+We're making chnages to the file
+We're still making more chnages